Public consultation on draft Application Paper on the supervision of artificial intelligence

 Background information

-The adoption of artificial intelligence (AI) systems is accelerating globally.
+The adoption of artificial intelligence (AI) systems is accelerating globally with increased use cases and new developments such as agentic AI.
 For insurers these developments offer substantial commercial benefits across the insurance value chain.
-For example, enhancing policyholder retention through personalised engagement, achieving significant cost reductions via increased efficiency in policy administration and claims management, or applying AI capabilities to improve risk selection and pricing.
-However, with these advancements come notable risks that could detrimentally impact consumers as well as the financial soundness of insurers.
-For example, left unchecked, AI systems can reinforce historic societal biases or discrimination and, for individuals, can increase concerns around data privacy.
-For insurers, the opaque and complex nature of some AI systems can lead to accountability issues, where it becomes difficult to trace decisions or actions back to human operators, and uncertainty of outcomes (particularly in a changing external environment).
+However, with these advances come notable risks that could detrimentally impact consumers as well as the financial soundness of insurers.
+For example, left unchecked, AI systems can result in unlawful discrimination and concerns around data privacy.
+For insurers, the opaque and complex nature of some AI systems can lead to accountability issues, where it becomes difficult to trace decisions or actions back to human operators, and uncertainty of outcomes.
 Addressing such concerns is paramount to maintaining trust and fairness in the industry.

+In July 2025 the IAIS published the final version of the Application Paper on the supervision of artificial intelligence following a public consultation in early 2025.
 Previous work by the IAIS has affirmed that the current Insurance Core Principles (ICPs) continue to be appropriate and relevant in managing these risks.
-The objective of this application paper therefore is to support supervisors when applying the ICPs to promote appropriate and globally consistent oversight of the use of AI within the insurance sector.
+The objective of this Application Paper therefore is to support supervisors when applying the ICPs to promote appropriate and globally consistent oversight of the use of AI within the insurance sector.

 - Robustness, safety and security: this considers issues related to the robustness, safety and security of AI systems.